Skip navigation

 Department: Northumbria Law School

 Gavin joined the Law School as a Professor in 2024.
-Before moving to Northumbria University, Gavin worked at the Sentencing Academy and in the Law Schools at De Montfort and Aberystwyth Universities.
-He has held visiting appointments at Kings College London, the University of Birmingham, the University of Modena and Reggio Emila, and Flinders University of South Australia.
+Before moving to Northumbria University, Gavin worked as Head of Policy and Communications at the Sentencing Academy and in the Law Schools at De Montfort and Aberystwyth Universities.
+He has held visiting appointments at Kings College London, the University of Birmingham, the University of Modena and Reggio Emilia, and Flinders University of South Australia.

-At De Montfort University, Gavin won University and Faculty awards for his innovative research-enabled teaching practice which featured in a podcast by the British Society of Criminology's Learning and Teaching Network.
-During his time at De Montfort, Gavin held a number of Faculty leadership roles, including Chair of the Faculty Professoriate, Chair of the Faculty Research Ethics Committee and Faculty Head of Research Students.
-He is often invited to speak at prestigious national and international events; a recent example being the annual Empirical Legal Research Network Lecture at the University of Edinburgh in 2024.
-He has engaged with policy makers throughout his career; this included presenting oral evidence to the House of Lords' Justice and Home Affairs Select Committee in 2023.
+At De Montfort University, Gavin won University and Faculty awards for his innovative research-enabled teaching practice.
+The approach was the subject of a podcast by the British Society of Criminology's Learning and Teaching Network.
+He also held a number of Faculty leadership roles, including Chair of the Faculty Professoriate, Chair of the Faculty Research Ethics Committee and Faculty Head of Research Students.
+He is often invited to speak at prestigious national and international events, a recent example being the annual Empirical Legal Research Network Lecture at the University of Edinburgh in 2024.
+He has engaged with policy makers throughout his career.
+This included presenting oral evidence to the House of Lords' Justice and Home Affairs Select Committee about the role of non-custodial sentences in 2023.
 Gavin enjoys commenting on criminal justice matters in the media, including for the BBC, ITV and LBC.

 Gavin Dingwall